Sanaa

 Sanaa has a population of approximately 3,300,000 (2023), making it Yemen's largest city.
 As of 2020, the greater Sanaa urban area makes up about 10% of Yemen's total population.
 The Old City of Sanaa, a UNESCO World Heritage Site, has a distinctive architectural character, most notably expressed in its multi-story buildings decorated with geometric patterns.
 Al-Saleh Mosque, the largest in the country, is located in the southern outskirts of the city.

-According to the Yemeni constitution, Sanaa is the capital of the country, although the seat of the Yemeni government moved to Aden, the former capital of South Yemen, in the aftermath of the Houthi occupation.
-Aden was declared the temporary capital by then-president Abdrabbuh Mansur Hadi in March 2015.
+In September 2014, the Houthis captured Sanaa from the government of President Abdrabbuh Mansur Hadi.
+Since then, the Yemeni government has moved the seat to Aden, the former capital of South Yemen.
+Aden was declared the temporary capital by then-president Hadi in March 2015.

 Toponymy

-The first known text in the Musnad script that mentions Sanaa dates back to the 5th century BC and it is mentioned as "San'u", which is derived from the word "Masna'ah" in the Sebaean language, which means a "fortress."
+The first known text in the Musnad script that mentions Sanaa dates back to the 5th century BCE and it is mentioned as ṣnʿw, which is derived from the Sabaic word maṣna'a "fortress."